Our Initiatives

 Jobs for Life

-Nothing attacks one's dignity like a lack of work.
+Nothing attacks dignity like a lack of work.
 The suffering and consequences of unemployment and underemployment are pervasive and tear at the fabric of our community.
 Our Jobs for Life initiative faces this problem head on by training adults for success in the workplace.

 To learn more or to apply to become a JFL Student or Volunteer, go HERE.